puppetlabs/puppetlabs-accounts/README.markdown

 This module should be placed in your module search path.
 The module is designed to be automatically updated with Puppet Enterprise updates and should not be modified.
-Customization of the module behavior is intended to be done in a namespace outside of the accounts module or using a YAML data file outside of the module directory structure.
+Customization of the module behavior is intended to be done in a namespace outside of the pe\_accounts module or using a YAML data file outside of the module directory structure.

 # Quick Start #

-With the module installed, simply declare the accounts class in a Puppet managed node's catalog:
+With the module installed, simply declare the pe\_accounts class in a Puppet managed node's catalog:

     # site.pp
     node default {
-      accounts::user { 'dan': }
+      pe\_accounts::user { 'dan': }
-      accounts::user { 'jeff': }
+      pe\_accounts::user { 'jeff': }
     }

 The above example will create accounts, home directories, and groups for Jeff